 This measure calculates the number of full-time equivalent (FTE) employees per $1 billion dedicated to the phase ‘generate new product /service ideas,' which involves identifying potential improvements/extensions for existing products/services, researching customer and market needs, proposing and researching new product/service opportunities, and identifying "generate new ideas" performance indicators.
 It is a Process Efficiency measure that helps companies optimize their "define product/service development requirements" process by minimizing waste and refining resource consumption.

-((Percentage of FTEs who develop and manage products and services who generate new product/service ideas * 0.010) * Number of FTEs who develop and manage products and services) / (Total business entity revenue * 0.000000001)
+((Percentage of FTEs for product development phases in the phase 'generate new product/service ideas' * 0.010) * Number of FTEs for product development phases) / (Total business entity revenue * 0.000000001)

 Total Annual Revenue/Net Revenue